The cutting tool wears out during machining for a number of different reasons, which adversely affects the cutting result

 B. Flank wear

-Caused by mechanical abrasion which, similar to pit wear, occurs due to wear from hard particles.
+Caused by mechanical abrasion which, similar to crater wear, occurs due to wear from hard particles.

 C. Notch wear